dverdonschot/typetutor-deno/memory-bank/game_stats_implementation_notes.md

 **Date:** 2025-05-25

-**Goal:** Implement in-memory tracking and nested visualization of game statistics (finished and halfway) for different game types (alphabet, quotes, code, random).
+**Goal:** Implement in-memory tracking and nested visualization of game statistics (finished) for different game types (alphabet, quotes, code, random).

+**Update:** The implementation plan has been revised to only track and visualize finished game statistics.

 **Files Modified:**
 - `utils/gameStats.ts`: Updated data structure to support nested categories.